 - 1. On the top menu bar, make sure the "Editor" box is checked (filled with color). - 2.
 If the editor window is not displayed as the main window, click on that window to cycle through the checked functions until the window showing the lines of G-code is displayed. - 3.
-The main window will now have a small menu bar above it where you can select "File > Save As."
-When you do, a window will open. - 4.
-The default directory to save programs should be the "g-code" folder.
+The main window will now have a small menu bar above it.
+Select "File > Save As" When you do, a window will open. - 4.
+The default directory to save programs should be the "gcode" folder.
 If it is not, in the file saving window click on the file icon in the upper right corner of the window and navigate to "Desktop > Home > Sherline > gcode" to select the gcode folder. - 5.
 In the "Name" bar type in a file name and then click the [Save] button.

-You can also save a file directly to a floppy disk rather than to the "gcode" folder by navigating to the floppy drive instead of the "gcode" folder in step 4 above and then naming and saving as in step 5.
-Remember to "Unmount" the floppy drive before removing the floppy disk to complete the saving process.
-(To unmount the drive, right click on the floppy drive icon on the desktop and select "Unmount" from the menu that appears.
-Do not remove the floppy until the light on the drive goes out.)
+You can also save a file directly to a CD or USB flash drive by navigating to the CD or USB drive instead of the "gcode" folder (as in step 4 above) and then naming and saving as in step 5.
+Remember to "Unmount" the CD or USB device before removing it.
+To unmount the drive, right click on the appropriate icon on the desktop (it will have a green triangle at the bottom right corner of the icon) and select "Unmount" from the menu.
+Once the device is unmounted, the small green triangle will disappear, and you can safely remove the CD or USB device.

-Transferring a file from your "gcode" folder to a floppy
+Transferring a file from your "gcode" folder to a USB flash drive

 - 1. On the desktop, click on the "HOME" icon and then the "gcode" folder to open a window showing the contents of the "gcode" folder. - 2.
-On the desktop, click on the icon for your floppy drive.
-This mounts the drive and opens a window showing the contents. - 3.
-Click and drag the file to be saved from the "gcode" window to the floppy drive window.
+Insert the USB flash drive into a port on the front of the PC.
+On the desktop, click on the USB icon.
+This mounts [opens] the drive and opens a window showing the contents. - 3.
+Drag the file to be saved from the "gcode" window to the USB window.
 When the mouse button is released a small menu will appear.
-Select "Copy Here".
-Finally, click the "X" in the upper right corner of the floppy drive window to close it - 4.
-The floppy icon on the screen will have a small green arrow in the lower right corner.
+Select "Copy Here."
+Finally, click the "X" in the upper right corner of the USB drive window to close it. - 4.
+The USB icon on the screen will have a small green arrow in the lower right corner.
 This means the drive is mounted.
 To complete the saving process the drive must be unmounted.
-Right click on the floppy icon and select "Unmount" from the menu.
-Do not remove the floppy disk from the drive until the light on the drive goes out indicating the copying process is completed.
+Right click on the icon and select "Unmount" from the menu.
+Do not physically remove the drive until the light on the drive goes out indicating the copy process is complete.